Wanted: Ingersoll Typewriter

 The Ingersoll, as basic as it is, is still considered a typewriter.
-It comprised of 60+ rubber stamps that traveled on a coiled metal shaft attached to two wooden posts, all resting on a wooden base.
+It was comprised of 60+ rubber stamps that traveled on a coiled metal shaft attached to two wooden posts, all resting on a wooden base.
 There were two pads for the stamps to slide over for inking.
 The typewriter was produced ca.1885 by the Robert Ingersoll Company, Limited of New York.
-One known name variant was The Domestic Type-Writer which, incredibley, was available in 12 different sizes.
-Another variant, though unconfirmed, may have been the Nason which would have been produced by the Nason Typewriter, Ltd. The Nason was to be constructed almost completely of metal.
+One known name variant is the Domestic Type-Writer which, incredibley, was available in 12 different sizes.
+Another variant, though unconfirmed, may be the Nason, produced by the Nason Typewriter, Ltd. The Nason would have been constructed almost completely of metal.

 Back to Wanted Index Typewriters